thefonso/docler_css_talk/epic_css_workshop.md

 ###Child combinator

-This one we covered in the intro to this article.
+This one we covered in the intro to this section.
 Let's drive that same example home with a visual:

 ![child combinator](child-combinator-selector-example.png)